atomisthq/docs/docs/quick-starts/rug-cli.md

 ### List Editors

-Remember above when we ran that arcane `awk` command to list the Editors?
+Remember above when we ran that arcane `awk` command to list the editors?
 There is a better way!
-Now that we some Editors installed locally, we can list our local Editors.
+Now that we some editors installed locally, we can list our local editors.

 ```
 $ rug list